Ken Kobayashi

 Ken Kobayashi (小林 健, Kobayashi Ken) is a Japanese businessman and current chairman of Mitsubishi Corporation.
 He previously served as President and CEO from April 2010 to April 2016.
-He has held a position with the company since 1971.
+He has held positions with the company since 1971.

+Early life and education

 Kobayashi received bachelor's degree in law from the University of Tokyo in 1971.

 Career

 Since becoming CEO, Kobayashi was able to effectively manage the company to an ROA of 1.5%.

+On 10 April 2024, Kobayashi was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of Prime Minister Fumio Kishida at the White House.